Select Page

 Significance in East Berlin

-Alexanderplatz was not only a symbolic center in East Berlin but also a thriving commercial district.
-It housed department stores, restaurants, cinemas, and a bustling market.
-The famous Weltzeituhr (World Time Clock) still stands there, attracting visitors from around the world.
+But Alexanderplatz was a vibrant commercial district, and a symbolic center in East Berlin as well.
+The center consisted of department stores, restaurants, cinemas and a busy market.
+World time clock (World Time Clock) is still here and makes the visitors from all over the world.

-Alexanderplatz witnessed several significant events that shaped the history of divided Berlin.
-One such event was the peaceful demonstration led by the East German civil rights movement in November 1989, shortly before the fall of the Berlin Wall.
-Hundreds of thousands of people gathered at Alexanderplatz to protest for political reform and democratic change.
+Several important events for the divided Berlin took place in Alexanderplatz.
+Among those, was the November 1989 peaceful demonstration organised by the East German civil rights movement, just preceding the Berlin Wall’s fall.
+Thousands marched at Alexanderplatz to protest for political reform and democratic change.

-With the fall of the Berlin Wall in 1989 and the subsequent reunification of Germany, Alexanderplatz became part of a unified Berlin.
-The square underwent significant transformations, as did the rest of the city.
+After their fall in 1989 and reunification with Germany, Alexanderplatz became part of a new, unified Berlin.
+The rest of the city got its share of transformations, as did the square.

-Today, Alexanderplatz remains a vibrant focal point in Berlin, attracting both locals and tourists alike.
-It is a major transportation hub with train, tram, and subway connections.
-The area around the square offers a variety of shops, restaurants, and entertainment options.
+To this day, Alexanderplatz is very lively with locals and tourists coming and going.
+It is a major transportation hub had train, tram and subway connections.
+Around the square you have shops, restaurants and entertainment options.

 Modern Landmarks